MuJoCo Integration#

 Actuators#

-Newton’s per-DOF joint_target_mode determines which MuJoCo general
+Newton’s per-DOF joint_target_mode creates MuJoCo general actuators:

 Mode |